vseryakov/alpinejs-app/README.md

 ## Magic: `$app`

-The `$app` object opens access to app-wide methods and properties, enabling features such as programmatic rendering.
+The `$app` object is an alias to the global app object to be called directly in the Alpine.js directives.

 ```html
 <a @click="$app.render('page/1/2?$target=#section')">Render Magic</a>